-Make your check payable to the Internal Revenue Service.
-Please write the trust's employer identification number and "Form 706GS(T)" on the check to assist us in posting it to the proper account.
+Make your check payable to the United States Treasury.
+Please write the trust's EIN, the year, and "Form 706-GS(T)" on the check to assist us in posting it to the proper account.
+Enclose, but do not attach, the payment with Form 706-GS(T).